 - Right Effort (Concentration training): Practice of exerting oneself to develop wholesome qualities and release unwholesome qualities.

 - Right Mindfulness (Concentration training): As described at the beginning of this post.

 - Right Concentration (Concentration training): Unbroken attentiveness to an object or objects.

 Mindfulness looks through the lens of the impermanence of all created things.
 Everything is in flux, in a constant process of arising, changing, and passing away.
 Nothing created remains the same, not even for a second.
 Mindfulness observes this reality in a simple, minimalist, balanced manner called the “middle way.”
 The process of change matters more to the mindful eye than the content of what is changing.

 Because all things are impermanent, they are also—as mindfulness observes—inherently dissatisfying, with suffering as the result of unskillfully insisting that they be permanent or change in a certain manner.

 Furthermore, nothing lasts long enough to have a permanent state of being—including any of us having, or being, a permanent “self.”
 Selflessness is the condition of all created things.
-Clinging to this illusion of a permanent, separate identity also creates ongoing dissatisfaction or suffering.
+Clinging to this illusion of a permanent, separate identity also creates ongoing suffering.